urbanstems/legacy-react-geosuggest-plus/README.md

 * `location` – Type `Object` – The location containing `lat` and `lng`
 * `gmaps` – Type `Object` – *Optional!* The complete response when there was a Google Maps geocode necessary (e.g. no location provided for presets).
 [Check the Google Maps Reference](https://developers.google.com/maps/documentation/javascript/reference#GeocoderResult) for more information on it’s structure.

+#### placeholder
+Type: `String`
+Default: `Search places`

+The input field will get this placeholder text.

+#### radius
+Type: `Number`
+Default: `0`

+The radius defines the area around the location to use for biasing the suggests.
+It must be accompanied by a `location` parameter.

+#### recentListItemMarkup
+Type: `Component | Function`
+Default: `<RecentListItem />`

+The component used to display 'fixtures', or 'recents'.
+This defaults to the internal `<RecentListItem />` component.

+Props
+  - classes -- optional classes to pass to the component
+  - onClick -- A function to call when the component is clicked (with the google suggest)
+  - suggest -- The google suggestion

+#### recentsLimit
+Type: `Number`
+Default: `5`

+The max number of 'fixtures' to render.

-#### getSuggestLabel
+#### showButton
-Type: `Function`
+Type: `Boolean`
-Default: `function(suggest) { return suggest.description; }`

-Used to generate a custom label for a suggest.
-Only parameter is a suggest (google.maps.places.AutocompletePrediction).
-[Check the Google Maps Reference](https://developers.google.com/maps/documentation/javascript/reference#GeocoderResult) for more information on it’s structure.
+Default: `false`

+Whether or not to show the custom submit button.

 #### skipSuggest
 Type: `Function`
-Default: `function(suggest) {}`
+Default: `(suggest) => {}`

 If the function returns true then the suggest will not be included in the displayed results.
 Only parameter is an object with data of the selected suggest.
 (See above)

-#### autoActivateFirstSuggest
+#### types
-Type: `Boolean`
+Type: `Array`
-Default: `false`
+Default: `null`

-Automatically activate the first suggestion as you type.
-If false, the exact term(s) in the input will be used when searching and may return a result not in the list of suggestions.
+Restricts the suggestions against the passed in types.
+If none are specified, all types are used.
+Consult the Google Docs for [possible types](https://developers.google.com/places/supported_types).

 ### Exposed component functions